Louis R. Cheney

 Louis Richmond Cheney (1859–1944) was a businessman and political figure from Connecticut.

 Early life

-Cheney was born in South Manchester, Manchester, Hartford County, Connecticut on April 27, 1859.
+Cheney was born in South Manchester, Connecticut, on April 27, 1859.
 He was the son of George Wells Cheney and Harriet K. (Richmond) Cheney and the great-grandson of Captain Timothy Cheney, who served in the Connecticut militia during the American Revolution.
 He graduated from Hartford Public High School in 1879.

 Marriages

 On April 16, 1890, he married Mary Alice Robinson (1856–1926), daughter of the late Lucius F. Robinson and Eliza (Trumbull) Robinson.
 They for the parents of one daughter who married John T. Roberts.
 Mary Cheney died on May 8, 1926.
 His second wife was Margaret Bennett Crain (1874–1940) whom he married on December 8, 1933.
 She was the widow of Robert Crain, a prominent lawyer of Baltimore, Maryland.

 Business

 After graduating high school, Cheney was employed by Cheney Brothers silk manufacturing company of Manchester, Connecticut.
 Cheney Brothers was founded by his father and five uncles in 1838 and owned the landmark Cheney Building in Hartford.
 He worked for four years in their sales department in New York City.

 In addition to the silk business, he was President of the Hartford Chamber of Commerce, from 1915 to 1916 and 1923 to 1924.
 He was also a director of the Connecticut River Banking Company, of the Phoenix Mutual Life Insurance Company, the Hartford Electric Light Company, Colts Patent Fire Arms Manufacturing Company, the Phoenix and Connecticut Fire Insurance Companies, the Automatic Refrigerating Company, Connecticut River Bridge and Highway District.

 He was also a trustee of the Hartford-Connecticut Trust Company, the American School for the Deaf, the Institute for the Blind, the Hartford Retreat for the Insane and the Loomis Institute preparatory school.
 He was president of the Hartford Hospital, the Hartford Morris Plan Bank, and Honorary President of the Hartford Council of Boy Scouts.
 He was president of Hartford Hospital and served on its board of directors for over 40 years.